Boost climate action by promoting:

 - Forge them into slogans & bring them into conversations

-- Be wary of focussing too much on the dangers of inaction (see below), like rising emissions, and rampant bushfires.
-This can be counter-productive, for example leading to despair.
+- Be wary of focussing too much on the dangers of inaction (see below), like bushfires, coral bleaching, and extinction.
+This can inhibit climate action by producing grief with its denial, anger and despair.

 - Let people know about our significant progress.
-Progress can engender progress.
-The successes are exciting.
 For example, Sanjeev Gupta saved the Whyalla steelworks and will power it with renewable energy, retaining old jobs, and creating new jobs.
 It is uplifting to focus on this progress.
+Success breeds success.

 - Balance the “fears of inaction” with “the hopes of action”